casanet/casanet-server/backend/src/modules/README.md

 Then scan the local network by the casa-net server.

+### Tasmota devices:

+Tasmota is a great open-source firmware for ESP8266 based boards. see the project [here](https://github.com/arendst/Sonoff-Tasmota).

+After flashing and configure the device to connect to the local home wifi (there are many tutorials, for me [thats](https://www.youtube.com/watch?v=pVPPiYAo8NI) worked).

+Then scan the local network by the casa-net server.

 ### Tuya devies:
 Connect the device to a local network by [official app](https://play.google.com/store/apps/details?id=com.tuya.smart).
 Note that a lot of Chinese devices supported tuya API, see [tuyapi project](https://github.com/codetheweb/tuyapi).